Socky01/Script_Nwchem_7.0.2/README.md

 ```
 nano script.sh
 ```
-2. Copy and Paste this command script.sh
+2. Copy and Paste this command to script.sh
 ```
 #!/bin/sh